 Born in 1990, Oz Karahan spend his youth years in Famagusta .
 He is a political activist and president of the organization “Union of Cypriots”.
-After completing his secondary education in Famagusta, he studied at the Anglo-American University in Prague.
+After completing his secondary education in Famagusta, he studied at the Anglo-American University in Czech Republic.

-From a very young age, he joined and led a youth organization called “LINOBAMBAKI”, which was a frontier organization in “2011 Turkish Cypriot protests” against Turkey.
-He completed his university studies and became politically active in the USA, Sweden and Germany.
-He was a member of the Communist Party USA (CPUSA) and its representative in the State of Texas, as well as a member of the Communist Party (Kommunistiska Partiet) in Sweden.
+From a young age, he joined the predecessor movements of the Union of Cypriots that were also active during the “Communal Survival Rallies” in Cyprus against Turkey in 2011.
+He completed his university studies and became politically active in the United States of America, as well as other countries in Europe.
+During these times, he was a member of the Communist Party USA and the Communist Party in Sweden.
 Later he returned to Larnaca, where part of his family originates from, and continued his political activities.

 LEYLA HUSEYIN (KIRALP)

 She was born in 1952 in Mari.
 She married in 1973 in Zygi.
 In August 1974, her husband was arrested by the members of EOKA B and was murdered in the Tochni massacre.
 She struggled to find her missing husband and all Greek Cypriots and Turkish Cypriots who were missing.